 Happiness is a state of being, not a pile of stuff.

 So, I’m going to share with you the Big Four Happiness Factors.

 Disclaimer: I’m a counselor, a counselor educator, and more significantly, an unashamed optimist.
 So I’m going to assume that I am planting the seeds of unimaginable levels of personal growth and development through these next few ideas.

 The Big Four practices that can change your life for good are friendliness, cheerfulness, compassion, and gratitude.

 Let’s break these down.

-Some people can be described as “the type of person who’s never met a stronger.”
+Some people can be described as “the type of person who’s never met a stranger.”
 These are people who meet the world with a pleasant temperament and an openness to new people and new experiences – regardless of who may be placed in their path on any given day.